yls-hub/yls-hub.github.io/_posts/2025-12-04-AI-and-Drug-Discovery.md

 *	Licensing specialized versions for commercial use.
 *	Collaborative drug design projects with big pharma, leveraging AlphaFold predictions to accelerate development.

-AlphaFold stands as a prime example of how AI is reshaping drug discovery.
-For those without a scientific background, it offers a tangible, real-world illustration of AI’s potential in life sciences.
-I’m excited to follow its evolution and see how it continues to push the boundaries of medicine and research.
+AlphaFold stands as a epitome of how AI is reshaping drug discovery.
+For those without a scientific background, it offers a tangible, real-world illustration.
+I’m excited to follow its evolution and see how it continues to push the boundaries of research.